Regulator tells Fannie, Freddie to fill affordable-housing fund

 But the move to set aside money for the fund raised concerns among Republicans who worry about a too-expansive role for the companies, which are the top sources of U.S. mortgage finance.

-The companies, known in Washington as government-sponsored enterprises, or GSEs, currently return their profits to the U.S. Treasury in the form of dividend payments.
+Known as government-sponsored enterprises, or GSEs, they return their profits to the U.S. Treasury in the form of dividend payments.
 Channeling money into the affordable housing fund could reduce that cash flow.

-"Money coming in from the GSEs should go to the taxpayers instead of a slush fund for ideological housing groups to play around with," said Ed Royce, a Republican congressman from California and a member of the House Committee on Financial Services.
+"Money coming in from the GSEs should go to the taxpayers instead of a slush fund for ideological housing groups to play around with," said Representative Ed Royce, a California Republican who sits on the House Financial Services Committee.

+The chairman of the committee, Republican Representative Jeb Hensarling of Texas, said he would call Watt to testify before the panel "as soon as the next Congress begins in January."

-Watt said both firms, which have not yet paid into the fund, would need to make a payment after each fiscal year, unless their financial position requires them to draw on government support or paying into the fund would force them to do so.
+Watt said both firms, which have never paid into the fund, would need to make a payment after each fiscal year, unless their financial position requires them to draw on government support or paying into the fund would force them to do so.

+The Obama administration welcomed Watt's directive, with Housing and Urban Development Secretary Julian Castro saying it would "help people across the nation secure a decent place to call home."

 Fannie Mae and Freddie Mac buy mortgages made by banks and repackage them as securities for investors, selling them with a guarantee.
 In doing so, they provide a stream of mortgage funds.